D3 hard slab avalanche on Billy Mitchell ~4000’/ North aspect that occured on 2/18

 The possibility also remains to trigger a hard slab avalanche that involves the entire snowpack.
 This is especially true in areas north of Thompson Pass.
 Avalanches near the surface will have the potential to step down to layers deep within the snowpack creating deadly avalanches.

-This type of avalanche has the potential to knock you off your feet and carry a person or machine downhill.
+Wet loose avalanches will be possible today in steep lower elevations. wet loose avalanches have the potential to knock you off your feet and carry a person or machine downhill.
 Pay attention to what is above and below you and what the consequences would be should you be knocked off of your feet and carried downhill.

 2/23- Full depth hard slab avalanche in steep rocky terrain.
 East facing side of RFS draining into Cascade Creek.